Why Pushing Harder on Downstream Peptides Fails

 - BP4 (PDE4 loop): NF-κB suppression reduces TNF-α/IL-1β/IL-6 production → reduced PDE4 upregulation → longer cAMP signal duration

-- Blood-brain barrier penetration: Unlike most anti-inflammatory compounds, sulforaphane crosses the BBB to act on neuroinflammation directly at the central level where the somatostatin brake is engaged
+- Blood-brain barrier penetration: Unlike most anti-inflammatory compounds, sulforaphane crosses the BBB to act on neuroinflammation directly at the central level where the NF-κB-CREB suppression of SST-14 transcription is occurring

 This is why sulforaphane ranks as the highest-priority addition to any protocol targeting the somatostatin lock — it is not one tool for one breaking point but a single compound engaging three of the six simultaneously.